blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/Wazuh Setup TrueNAS/Wazuh Setup TrueNAS.md

 **Why keep 9200 private?**
 It’s the Indexer/OpenSearch API.
 Only the Manager/Filebeat/Dashboard should talk to it.
 Publishing it increases risk with no benefit in single-node.
 [Wazuh Documentation](https://documentation.wazuh.com/current/deployment-options/docker/wazuh-container.html?utm_source=chatgpt.com)

-## Resetting Data During Configuration
+## Resetting Configs Except Env and Compose YAML

 Removing certs: